bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Conclusion.md

 Some good platforms to go from here will be [Ethereum](https://ethereum.org) or [Hyperledger](https://www.hyperledger.org)

+Please spread the news about this course and provide good feedback on it if you feel its useful.

 ## Feedback

 Please fill out the questionaire so that we can improve ourselves in the future.